The 22nd Infantry in World War II

 Lt Colonel Earl Edwards, Commanding Officer 2nd BN 22nd Infantry.

-280mm gun in fortification at Crisbeq, taken by the 22nd Infantry
+280mm gun in fortification at Crisbeq

 One of the strongpoints between the beach and Cherbourg